 The castle was built on a wide promontory entering the Morąg lake.
 From the south and west it was near the waters of the lake, and from the east and north it was protected by the moat, fed by the waters of the Mill stream.
 On the north-east side, the town was located, but it was a separate defense system, not connected with the castle.

-The stronghold was a three-range complex on a plan similar to a trapezoid with dimensions of 55×75 meters.
-The entrance gate was located on the north-west side.
-It was flanked by the main tower on a round base.
-From the lake side, in the south – east corner, a main castle house with cellar was erected.
-In its relics, two ground floor rooms were discovered, which were probably topped with rib vaults.
-Unfortunately, the exact functions of individual castle ranges and the layout of its rooms are not known.
-In the neighborhood of the house, in the south corner, there was a small four-sided tower, and in the eastern corner, a higher, cylindrical tower was later added.
-The whole was surrounded by the second circumference of the walls, which created the area of zwinger.
-By it, around the entire castle, led the entrance to the inner courtyard.
-After raising the rank of the castle to the vogt’s seat, the castle courtyard was enlarged, and two side ranges were added to the main house.
+The stronghold was a three-range structure on a plan similar to a trapezoid with dimensions of 55 x 75 meters.
+The entrance gate was located on the north-west side, so on the opposite side of the main castle house, which was on the lake side, in the south-east corner.
+In its relics, two ground floor rooms were discovered, which were probably topped with criss – rib vaults.
+Unfortunately, the exact functions of the individual wings of the castle and the layout of their rooms are not known.
+After the rank of the castle was raised, the inner courtyard was enlarged, and two side wings were added to the main house.
 Its plan then obtained a shape similar to the letter “U”.
-Probably from the west it adjoined the economic outer ward of the castle.

 Two heavily rebuilt and lowered castle wings have survived to this day.
 North-west with the gate and much later north-east wing separated from the city by a moat.
 Since 2001, the castle area belongs to a private owner, who unclossed and secured some of the surviving walls.
 In 2002, renaissance polychromes of rich ornamentation, floral elements and interesting images of male and female figures were discovered on timber ceilings of the gatehouse building.